 Geometry is the study of shapes and their properties.
-Beginning with the fundamental concepts of geometry (points, lines and planes), definitions and properties of other figures including angles, circles, and polygons will be developed and studied.
-Logic forms the foundation of this course with an emphasis on precision, explanation and using both inductive and deductive reasoning.
-Formulas for perimeters, area, surface area, and volume will be studied.
+Students will begin by analyzing the fundamental concepts of geometry: points, lines and planes.
+Then, the course will define properties of other figures such as angles, polygons, and circles.
+Logic forms the foundation of this course with an emphasis on precision, explanation, and inductive and deductive reasoning.
+Students will study perimeter and area of 2-dimensional shapes along with surface area and volume of 3-dimensional solids.
 The idea of proof, as it relates to logical thinking, will be examined.
-At the Honors level, the course moves more quickly while also examining additional topics, as well as certain topics being explored with more depth and rigor.
+At the Honors level, the course moves more quickly and examines additional rigorous topics in more depth.

-Prerequisites: An 88% or higher in Algebra 1 Honors, or a 93% or higher in CP Algebra 1 must be achieved, and a teacher recommendation.
+Prerequisite: An 88% or higher in Algebra I Honors, or a 93% or higher in CP Algebra I must be achieved, and a teacher recommendation.